-- 1. Receive the report, take public comment, deliberate; and - 2.
-Adopt Planning Commission Resolution Making a Recommendation to the City Council to Certify the Final EIR (Attachment 12); and - 3.
-Adopt Planning Commission Resolution Providing a Recommendation that City Council Approve Coastal Development Permit 2-22 (CDP 2-22), Design Review 7-22 (DR 7-22); Parcel Merger 1-2022 (MERGER 1-22) for the Proposed Grocery Outlet Project.
-(Attachment 13).
+- 1. Receive the report, conduct a public hearing, deliberate; and - Adopt a Resolution of the City Council to: A) Certify the Environmental Impact Report for the Best Development Grocery Outlet (Sch: 2022050308); B) Adopt the California Environmental Quality Act Findings; and C) Adopt Mitigation Monitoring and Reporting Program; and - Adopt a Resolution of the City Council to Approve the Coastal Development Permit 2-22 (CDP 2- 22), Design Review 7-22 (DR 7-22), Parcel Merger 1-2022 (MGR 1-22) for the Grocery Outlet at 825 845, 851 South Franklin Street.

-Alternative Planning Commission Actions
+Alternative City Council Actions

-- 1. If there is insufficient time to obtain all input from all interested parties, continue this item to a later date.
-At this later date, the Commission may then deliberate, make a decision and adopt the relevant resolutions. - 2.
-If the Planning Commission finds the Project is inconsistent with the Coastal General Plan and/or the Coastal Land Use and Development Code and/or CEQA, the Commission may take the following actions: - 1.
-Provide the Commission's reasons for recommending that the City Council deny the Project and direct staff to prepare an alternative resolution recommending denial of the Project for consideration at the next Planning Commission meeting.
+- 1. If there is insufficient time to obtain all input from all interested parties, the City Council may continue this item to a later date.
+At this later date, the Council may then deliberate, make a decision and adopt the relevant resolutions. - 2.
+If the City Council finds the Project is inconsistent with the Coastal General Plan and/or the Coastal Land Use and Development Code and/or CEQA, the Council must provide the Council's reasons for denial of the Project and direct staff to prepare an alternative resolution, denying the project, for consideration at the next City Council meeting.